SAT: Dynamic Spatial Aptitude Training for Multimodal Language Models: Experiments

-\xhdr{Adding dynamic QAs further improves static QA performance over just static QAs.} We notice improvements on all splits of CVBench when we add complex spatial data in the training as noted in Table~\ref{table: realbasicspatialacc} (row d vs e).
-For BLINK~\cite{fu2024blink}, we see an improvement in relative depth.
-Interestingly, MV remains challenging to improve on since we observe our model is heavily biased to ``rotated right.''
-The accuracy on the related EgoM split on \task{} also remains low despite fine-tuning (Table \ref{table: satcomplexspatialacc})
+\xhdr{Adding dynamic QAs further improves performance over just static QAs.} We notice improvements on both dynamic and static performance when we add dynamic data as noted in Table~\ref{table: datamix} (row d vs e).
+However, BLINK MV remains challenging and we observe no performance gain.
+While static-only seems to perform better on BLINK MV, we observe that simply predicting ``moved right" all the time achieves that performance.
+We also notice gains if dynamic mixed data matches the amount of static-only (in appendix Table~\ref{table: llavavid_datamix_statdyn}).

-\xhdr{\task{} synthetic data is competitive over using pseudo-annotated spatial QAs on real images} In Table \ref{table: realbasicspatialacc}, we can also improve over using spatial questions generated using GQA and VSR/2.5VRD annotations as described in Section \ref{sec: train_settings}.
-We see that while real data performs well in the 2D splits like Count and 2DRel on CVBench, it lacks 3D reasoning.
-We observe that grounding annotations may be noisy in these real datasets, with bounding boxes often not accounting for the entire object, leading to errors in judging relations.
-Depth estimation further adds noise, resulting in errors in 3D perception.
-However, following more careful curation similar to \cite{cheng2024spatialrgptgroundedspatialreasoning} may improve this performance further, which we leave to future work since their data is not yet easily available.

-\xhdr{Human annotated static spatial relations tend to perform well only in-domain} Human-annotated spatial relations (using datasets like VSR/2.5VRD as described in \ref{sec: train_settings}) on real images only tend to perform well in-domain in Table \ref{table: realbasicspatialacc} - VSR/2.5V train performs well on VSR test.
-This is because such datasets are static with a finite amount of relations annotated.
-We cannot easily generate varied instruction data with other kinds of 3D spatial reasoning using such annotations.

-\xhdr{Despite perfect counting data in synthetic images, models continue to struggle with counting.} We see minor gains in counting accuracy from the zero-shot models for LLaVA in Table \ref{table: realbasicspatialacc}.
-We observe real data (GQA/VG) tends to perform better on counting along with our SAT Dynamic model.
-We observe that failure cases are due to focusing only on salient, visible objects while often neglecting background objects.
-We include examples in the supplementary.